LiberTEM/LiberTEM/docs/source/udf.rst

 ======================

-A common case for analysing big EM data sets is running a reduction operation on small subsets of the data set, for example individual detector frames.
+A common case for analysing big EM data sets is running a reduction operation on each individual detector frame or other small subsets of a data set and then combining the results of these reductions to form the complete result.
 The user-defined functions (UDF) interface of LiberTEM allows users to run their own reduction functions easily, without having to worry about parallelizing, I/O, the details of buffer management and so on.
+This corresponds to a simplified `MapReduce programming model <https://en.wikipedia.org/wiki/MapReduce>`_ where the intermediate re-keying and shuffling step is omitted.

 How UDF works in layman's terms